 Andy Lee Roth is associate director of Project Censored.
 He coordinates the Project’s Validated Independent News program and has co-edited nine editions of the Censored yearbook, including most recently Censored 2019: Fighting the Fake News Invasion (Seven Stories Press, October 2018).

 His research, on topics ranging from ritual to broadcast news interviews to communities organizing for parklands, has been published in such journals as the International Journal of Press/Politics; Social Studies of Science; Media, Culture & Society; City & Community; and Sociological Theory.
 He earned a Ph.D. in Sociology at the University of California, Los Angeles and a B.A. in Sociology and Anthropology at Haverford College.
 He serves on the board of the Media Freedom Foundation.

 Adam holds a B.A. in International Relations from CSU Chico and worked as a Community Economic Development Specialist as a Peace Corps Volunteer in an indigenous village in Panama for over 2 years.
 Adam has lived and traveled in over 20 countries and along the way has worked and volunteered at homeless shelters in Central America and in the U.S.

-After working for Project Censored for five years, Adam developed The Daily Censored as a companion site that features breaking news and daily updates on underreported news.
-Adam has been a part of the Project Censored team for over 8 years.
-To reach Adam please e-mail him at Adam@dailycensored.com
+Adam has been on the Project Censored staff for over 8 years.
+To reach Adam please e-mail him at [email protected]